 Risk of Higher Volatility.
 Volatility refers to the changes in price that securities undergo when trading.
 Generally, the higher the volatility of a security, the greater its price swings.
 There may be greater volatility in extended hours trading than in regular market hours.
-As a result, your order may only be partially executed, or not at all, or you may receive an inferior price in extended hours trading than you would during regular market hours.
+As a result, your order may only be partially executed, or not at all, or you may receive an inferior price in extended hours trading regular market hours.